-In order for a laboratory acquired infection (LAI) to happen, there are a number of requirements necessary for environmental transmission to occur.
+For a laboratory-acquired infection (LAI) to happen, there are a number of requirements necessary for environmental transmission to occur.
 These requirements are referred to as the "chain of infection" and include:

-- Presence of a pathogen of sufficient virulence; - Relatively high concentration of the pathogen (i.e., infectious dose); - A mechanism of transmission of the pathogen from environment to the host; - A correct portal of entry to a susceptible host.
+- Presence of a pathogen of sufficient virulence; - Relatively high concentration of the pathogen (i.e., infectious dose); - A mechanism of transmission of the pathogen from environment to the host;

+• A correct portal of entry to a susceptible host.